ronnytorresmtz/text-inline/README.md

 ## Credits

-The credit for this package belongs to `PDMFC` I just add the clickable functionality and add one listener for blur event.
+The credit for this package belongs to `PDMFC` I just add the clickable functionality to enable the edit mode and add one listener for blur event to enable the readonly mode.
 Also I eliminate the refreshTable method.

 This package was based on the package [pdmfc/nova-inline-text](http://https://github.com/pdmfc/nova-inline-text/)